 8.1 The Board of Directors will assess the implementation and effectiveness of this policy.
 The policy will be promoted and implemented throughout the Trust.

-This Policy will be reviewed by the Board of Directors on a 2-yearly cycle and must be signed by the Chair of the Board of Directors and Chief Executive Officer.
+This Policy is reviewed by the Remuneration Committee on a 2-yearly cycle.

+Approved by the Board of Directors: 7 October 2019